 How much do you value your privacy?

-Encounters like this might be a part of everyday life to public figures, such as movie stars or other celebrities.
+Encounters like the one described above might be a part of everyday life to public figures, such as movie stars or other celebrities.
 But if you are working in a non-public-profession and live a private life, it could feel just a bit invasive to be recognized by a person that is not familiar to you.
 What else might they know about you in addition to recognizing your face?
 Think for instance if that person knew your education, your profession, who you communicate with, what your interests are and how you spend your free time.
 How about if he or she also knew your marital status, your and your family’s exact real-time location, or even personal health data?

 Still, this is exactly what some companies might know about you, or at least what they might want to.